doug-harriman/gridfinity_build123d/README.md

 # gridfinity_build123d
 Gridfinity (design by Zack Freedman) is a grid based storage solution.
 This repository contains python modules to create gridfinity capable objects in [build123d](https://github.com/gumyr/build123d).

+> [!NOTE]
+> This project is no longer supported.
+> I'm using the [FreeCAD Gridfinity Workbench](https://github.com/Stu142/FreeCAD-Gridfinity-Workbench) instead.

 See the [documentation](http://gridfinity-build123d.readthedocs.io/) for more information and examples.

 <img src="docs/assets/baseplate.gif" width="320"/> <img src="docs/assets/bin.gif" width="320"/>